 Rochester NY 14627-0070

-Many thanks to my daughter Sara for continued inspriration and support in addition to maintaining the web site.
+Many thanks to my daughter Sara for continued inspiration and support in addition to maintaining the web site.

 And bountiful thanks are due to the staff of the Interlibrary Loan Office at Rush Rush Library at the University of Rochester, who can deliver the difficult immediately and the impossible later the same day: Sally Weed, Rose Flickner, Judy Viken, Lynn Galens, Vera Wasnock, Elizabeth Andre, Emma Schell and Karen Mike.